AI-Verified Economic Analytics Pipeline

 COVID adjustment

 COVID broke every rolling-window calculation in the dataset.
 Unemployment went from 3.5% to 14.8% in a single month.
-A 12-month YoY window touching April 2020 produces +300% and -58% swings that dominate every chart for two years.
+A 12-month YoY window touching April 2020 produces swings of +300% and -58% that dominate the charts for two full years.

-For each series, an ARIMA model fitted on pre-COVID data fills in a counterfactual for the March 2020 to January 2022 window, with a 3-month taper back to actual values.
+For each series, I fit an ARIMA model on pre-COVID data and used the forecast as a counterfactual for March 2020 through January 2022, with a 3-month taper blending back to actual values.
 The raw data stays in the value column.
 The adjusted version goes in value_covid_adjusted.
-Every query uses the adjusted column except the COVID recovery chart, which shows the real shock on purpose.
+Every query uses the adjusted column except the COVID recovery chart, which shows the real shock intentionally.

-This didn't change any conclusions.
-The same findings hold before and after.
-It just made the charts readable and the rolling calculations meaningful.
+The adjustment didn't change any conclusions.
+It made the charts readable and the rolling calculations meaningful.

 Per-capita normalization